How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Key insurance policies for your repo business

-You will need a specific bundle of insurance policies.
-This includes general liability, commercial auto, and workers' compensation if you hire employees.
+You need a specific bundle of insurance policies: general liability, commercial auto, and workers' compensation if you hire employees.
 More importantly, lenders require proof of on-hook coverage and wrongful repossession insurance before they will work with you.

-Many new agents make the mistake of buying a standard commercial auto policy.
+Many new agents buy a standard commercial auto policy.
 This is not enough.
 Lenders will reject it because it lacks the specific protections for the vehicles you recover.
-You must have dedicated on-hook and wrongful repossession riders.
+Carry dedicated on-hook and wrongful repossession riders.

-With that in mind, expect to carry at least $1 million in liability coverage.
+Expect to carry at least $1 million in liability coverage.
 A policy with $100,000 in on-hook coverage is a typical minimum.
-A complete insurance package can have annual premiums between $8,000 and $20,000, so it is a significant part of your budget.
+A complete insurance package runs $8,000 to $20,000 in annual premiums, so it is a significant part of your budget.

-You might want to get quotes from providers like Harding Brooks, ATIG, or Recovery First Insurance.
-These firms specialize in the repossession industry.
-They understand the unique risks and can ensure your policy meets lender requirements from the start.
+Get quotes from providers like Harding Brooks, ATIG, or Recovery First Insurance.
+These firms specialize in the repossession industry, understand the unique risks, and can ensure your policy meets lender requirements from the start.

 Here are 3 immediate steps to take: